Valentine's Day Hits Different When You're Married

 And faithful doesn’t mean emotionally distant.

-Wanting more in your marriage doesn’t mean you’re ungrateful.
+Wanting emotional intimacy in your marriage does not make you ungrateful.

 It means you’re human.